Brush & Yard Waste Disposal

 Leaves and Yard Waste DISPOSAL & COLLECTION

-Although the State of Wisconsin banned yard waste such as leaves, grass clippings, weeds, thatch, flowers, vines and other non-fruit or vegetable matter from being collected and disposed of with household trash, yard waste can still be disposed of in several ways.
+Although the State of Wisconsin banned yard waste such as leaves, weeds, thatch, flowers, vines and other non-fruit or vegetable matter from being collected and disposed of with household trash, yard waste can still be disposed of in several ways.

 - Rake yard waste into the street along the curb line forming a long, low pile.

 - If you don’t have a curb, place material along the roadway in a long, low pile.

 - Wet material down to prevent it from blowing away.

 - Remove pots and soil from plants before placing for collection.

 - Place materials for collection in drainage ditches, alleys, refuse containers, ash boxes, or piles in your yard or driveway.

 - Place yard waste for collection at any other time but during the dates listed.